 How to get there and when to go

 There are 2 entry points close to Sary-Chelek, Arkyt and Kara-Suu (aka Kyzyl-Kol).
-Arkit is the closest to the lake, and the easiest to access with public transport.
-Kara-Suu is still a 2-day hike removed from the lake, although surroundings are equally beautiful.
+Arkyt is the closest to the lake, and the easiest to access with public transport.
+Kara-Suu is still a 2-day hike removed from the lake.

 If you have a car or a tour operator, you’re in luck.
 If not, it’s an even longer drive.
 With your own transport, take 9 hours minimum to get there from Bishkek, 6 hours from Osh.
 From Tash-Komur, it’s 60 km of asphalt and 40 km of dirt road to Arkyt.
 From there, it’s another 15 km of dirt road to the lake.

 By public transport: take the bus to Tash-Komur (3 hours from Jalalabad, 6 hours from Osh or Bishkek).
-From Tash-Komur, it’s 1 km to Arkyt.
 Hop on the bus to Kara-Jigat (2 hours).
-From there, a road heads north and it’s another 25 km to Arkyt, the gateway to Sary-Chelek.
-There might be a bus, otherwise you are stuck with private transport from the locals.
-They will overcharge, and hitch-hiking is a better option.
+From there, a road heads north for another 25 km to Arkyt, the gateway to Sary-Chelek.
+There might be a bus, otherwise you need to bargain for a taxi from a local.

-From mid-May to end of September, the area will be snow-free.
+From mid-May until the end of September, the area should be snow-free.
 At night, it’s always cold.
 The best time to go is July and August.
-A 400 som entry fee is required for the park.
+A small entry fee is charged at the entrance in Arkyt.
 You can also visit a little museum and arboretum for that price where you can learn more about some of the plants growing here.

 Camping is the only way to sleep close to the lake.
-If you don’t have your own camping gear, there are homestays in Kara-Suu and Arkyt.
+If you don’t want to camp, there are homestays in Kara-Suu and Arkyt.

 In Arkyt, Mazetov Amapgeldy has a friendly family and speaks some English.
 Stay with him for 100 som, dinner and breakfast available for a few more som.
 A blue gostinitsa sign points the way.
 No shower, toilet is outside.
 There is at least one other homestay available.